Adefizzy/BitCasino.io/README.md

 ## Description

-bitcasino is a crypto currencies price checker that, fetch the current prices of different crypto prices.
+bitcasino is a crypto currencies price checker that fetches the current prices of different crypto coin.

 ## Project Structure